boozallen/sdp-labs/governance/docs/pages/run-jenkins-build.rst

 doing the code analysis for our sample application code.

-Congratulations on creating your first Jenkins pipeline using the Solutions Delivery Platform!
+Congratulations on creating your first governance pipeline using the Solutions Delivery Platform!